spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 With both handlers, your clients can now gracefully resume ongoing streams.

 ---

 title: Chatbot Tool Usage
-description: Learn how to use tools with the useChat hook.
+description: Learn how to use tools with the useChat hook
 ---

 # Chatbot Tool Usage